4 / 10 / 2026

 Like chaff from a threshing-floor.

-History: We started our new unit on West Exploration.
-Students learned about the trailblazer, Daniel Boone, who helped make a path through the Appalachian Mountains to explore the west.
-We also learned about the flatboat which the Americans then used to travel along the Mississippi River to New Orleans.
-We are working on a lap book project to collect all the activities we are doing in this unit.
+πŸ“•HISTORY: In this week's study of the Western Exploration, we learned about life on a flat boat which the Americans then used to travel along the Mississippi River to New Orleans, and how the Louisiana Purchase was a 'good deal'.
+We are working on an envelope project to collect all the activities we are doing in this unit.

 Flatboat - Wikipedia